GrinonBarrett/Taksidos/To Do.md

 For this update:

 * Create a Lignafaguer.
 A six "legged" creature which feeds on wood.
 The legs are actually strikers it uses to strike creatures or climb.
 They are connected to a center body which possess a maw full of short razor sharp teeth.
 If grappling a foe, it can bite to deal biting cutting and acid attacks all at once.
 On the body between each legs are one of its six eyes.
 It does not eat meat or technically attack creatures, but anything disturbing its meal or the pursuit of it will be attacked.
+* Finish the Skritterfalkh, including renaming the file.
 * Will add Mothman?!

 For next update: